Stephen Gogolev: 2020–21 season

-2021–2022 season: Senior international debut
+2021–22 season

 Gogolev was assigned to compete at the 2021 Warsaw Cup, his senior international debut.
-He placed fourteenth in the short program, eighth in the free program, and eleventh overall with a score of 206.17.
-In December, he won the 2022 Skate Canada Challenge senior men's title with a total score of 235.47, placing first in both the short and free programs.
-On January 6, 2022 he withdrew from the 2022 Canadian Championships after testing positive for COVID-19.
+He placed fourteenth in the short program, eighth in the free program, and eleventh overall.
+In December, he won the 2022 Skate Canada Challenge senior men's title, placing first in both the short and free programs.
+On January 6, 2022, he withdrew from the 2022 Canadian Championships after testing positive for COVID-19.

-Despite this, Gogolev was assigned to compete at the 2022 World Junior Championships on January 14.
-Scheduled to be held in Sofia, the championship was subsequently delayed from early March to mid-April and relocated to Tallinn due to Bulgarian pandemic measures.
+Gogolev was assigned to compete at the 2022 World Junior Championships on January 14.
+Scheduled to be held in Sofia, Bulgaria, the championship was subsequently delayed from early March to mid-April and then relocated to Tallinn, Estonia, due to Bulgarian pandemic measures.
 Gogolev skated a clean short program, scoring 78.75 points and placing sixth.
-In the free skate, he popped a quad Salchow to a double but landed another in combination, scoring 145.74 points and placing fifth.
-He ended up fifth overall with a score of 224.49.
+In the free skate, he scored 145.74 points and placed fifth.

-2022–2023 season: Grand Prix debut
+2022–23 season

-On July 22, 2022, it was announced that Gogolev had been assigned to two Grand Prix events, 2022 Skate Canada International and 2022 NHK Trophy.
+On July 22, 2022, it was announced that Gogolev had been assigned to two Grand Prix events: 2022 Skate Canada International and 2022 NHK Trophy.
 He was named to the Canadian national team on July 25.
-He began his season at the 2022 Glacier Falls Summer Classic, where he debuted a new short program he skated cleanly, scoring 88.68.
-He was assigned to the 2022 CS U.S. International Figure Skating Classic to start his international season, where he placed sixth.
-At his Grand Prix debut in Mississauga at 2022 Skate Canada International, Gogolev made errors in his short program and placed 11th.
+He began his season at the 2022 Glacier Falls Summer Classic, where he debuted a new short program that he skated cleanly, scoring 88.68.
+He was assigned to the 2022 CS U.S. International Figure Skating Classic, where he placed sixth.
+At his Grand Prix debut in Mississauga at the 2022 Skate Canada International, Gogolev made errors in his short program and placed eleventh.
 He rallied back with a strong free skate, where he placed fifth, moving up to seventh overall.
-At 2022 NHK Trophy, Gogolev popped his quad Salchow in the short program to end up ninth, scoring 69.01.
-He came back in the free skate earning a score of 152.01, placing seventh.
+At 2022 NHK Trophy, Gogolev finished ninth in the short program, but came back in the free skate with a score of 152.01, placing seventh.
 He moved up to eighth with a season's best total score of 221.02.

-At the 2023 Canadian Championships Gogolev struggled with his short program, scoring 49.97 and placing seventeenth.
-He stormed back in the free skate, scoring 170.16 and placing first in the segment, rising to fourth place overall.
-On January 15 he was assigned to compete at the 2023 Four Continents Championships.
-Gogolev invalidated a spin in the short program at the 2023 Four Continents Championships, scoring 72.82 and placing 11th.
-He was pleased with how he skated, but disappointed overall.
-In the free skate he popped both quad Salchows, scoring 136.94 and placing 11th.
-He ranked 13th overall with a score of 209.76.
+At the 2023 Canadian Championships, Gogolev struggled with his short program, scoring 49.97 and placing seventeenth.
+He returned in the free skate, scoring 170.16 and placing first in the segment, rising to fourth overall.
+On January 15, he was assigned to compete at the 2023 Four Continents Championships.
+Gogolev invalidated a spin in the short program, scoring 72.82 and placing eleventh.
+In the free skate, he scored 136.94 and placed eleventh finishing thirteenth overall.

+Gogolev was named to the Canadian team for the 2023 World Team Trophy in Tokyo.
+He finished twelfth of twelve skaters in the short program, making errors on all three jumping passes.
+He popped two jumps in the free skate, finishing eleventh in that segment, and said he had "mixed feelings" about the competition.
+Gogolev hoped to improve consistency going forward.